 Your ability to adapt product development, communications and marketing strategies etc. to fit local belief systems will greatly impact on your business performance.
 Hardly any revelation, I know.
 But Hofstede’s data will hopefully help you in that process.
-Just beware that this data isn’t the holy grail and that it surely won’t provide you with a deep understanding of what triggers your target audience in the local maket.
-It will, however, scratch the surface… and that’s certainly a far better starting point than taking a stab in the dark.
+Just beware that this data is not the holy grail and that it surely will not provide you with a deep understanding of what triggers your target audience in the local market.
+It will, however, scratch the surface… and that is certainly a far better starting point than taking a stab in the dark.

 Latest posts by Immanuel Simonsen (see all)

 - Is Baidu losing its crown in China? - July 31, 2015